Nitemice/MarvelMailer/README.md

 ## TODOs

 - Add option to add event to calendar for expected issue arrival dates
-- ~~Refactor code to handle a lack of config info~~
-- ~~Use iCal instead of Google-specific calendar~~
+- Scrape inactive subscriptions to make sure we get the last issue
 - Add alternative output formats
 - Add alternative output destinations
-- Add flag to not update the status file
+- Add option to not update the status file
-- _Rework notification system_
 - Add option for notifications when subscriptions are running out
-- Add help text
-- _Add quiet mode / make default mode less noisy_
-- Add setup tool / mode for creating `config.json` file
+- Add notifications for all errors
-- Scrape inactive subscriptions to make sure we get the last issue
+- Handle expired calendar authorisation notification/renewal

 ## License